 Differences Between Bay Boats and Bass Boats

-The major difference between both these boats is the passenger capacity.
+The significant difference between both these boats is the passenger capacity.
 Bay boats allow more people to ride than bass boats, considering they have spacious decks.

 Secondly, bay boats have deeper v-hulls than bass boats.
 Thus, they sail smoothly in rough waters.
-However, it’s harder to control bay boats in windy weather due to the deeper hulls.
+However, the deeper hulls make it harder to control boats in windy weather.

 Another difference is the water type they’re suitable for.
-While bay boats are made for fishing in saltwater, bass boats are suitable for freshwater fishing.
+Whithey’reboats are made for fishing in saltwater; bass boats are ideal for freshwater fishing.

 Bass Boat or Bay Boat: Which One to Buy?

 Buying a boat is a long-term investment.
-Thus, you have to put your mind into making a decision if you don’t want to regret it a week later.
+Thus, you have to put your mind into deciding if you don’t want to regret it later.

 When looking for a fishing boat, here are a few things to ask yourself:

-- In which kind of water, freshwater or saltwater, will you be fishing?
+- In which kind of freshwater or saltwater will you be fishing?

-- Do you fish in shallow or deep waters?
+- Do you feel in shallow or deep waters?

 - How many people do you want to take on deck?